RobertARandolph/AdmiralBumbleBee.com/_posts/2019-03-10-Daw-V-Daw-Automation.md

 <div class="image-caption">Studio One 4.1.2 (click for larger image)</div>
 {:/nomarkdown}

-If you thought Logic was bad, just you wait!
-The folks at Presonus have some work to do.
+~~If you thought Logic was bad, just you wait!
+The folks at Presonus have some work to do.~~

+**EDIT**: And work they did.
+This is fixed in 4.5.

 ## Waveform 10.0.26